 These walks are led by experienced RIBA staff and are free.
 There is no need to book.

 The walks will start in the reception of the RIBA’s HQ, 66 Portland Place.
 We recommend you arrive to the reception a few minutes before starting time on the day, as the walks will depart from the building soon after the start time.

-Please note, the two walks on a given day will have overlapping routes and the content will be repeated.
-Walks will be outdoors and we recommend you wear comfortable footwear and appropriate outdoor clothing.
-Routes will include walking on surfaces with uneven surfaces and involve crossing busy roads.
+All walks will be outdoors and we advise you to wear comfortable footwear and appropriate outdoor clothing.
+Routes will include walking on surfaces with uneven surfaces and crossing busy roads.

 Dates and times

 All take place on the first Wednesday of each month, each Wednesday has two identical walks that vary only in length:

 - Short walk, 30-minute walk, starts 12.30pm, ends 1pm

 - Long walk, one-hour walk, starts 1.30pm, ends 2.30pm

 The short walk is ideal for those with less time or who only want to walk a short distance; and a long walk for those passionate about the subject or are strong walkers.
 Please note, the two walks on a given day will share routes and the content will be repeated, so we'd recommend you choose to attend only one walk each day.